na-na-hi/renget/archive/95fri.md

 "*How is mother?*" said Margaret, in English, for some reason.
 "*She misses you.*" answered Leonard. "*But I thought you might want to see her.*" he turned his wand towards his daughter and his patronus rubbed against the girl's face.
 "*That's a cute pet rat.*" he said, holding out his hand.
-The curious rodent sniffed his hand and climbed on, he chuckled at the tickling feeling of the animal exploring his shoulders and smelling him, exposing his warm and gentle soul; despite this, she felt uneasy; he smelled like nothing, like a predator, a hunter, a killer, someone who doesn't want to be found; and his flawless and statuesque appearance betrayed his skill.
+The curious rodent sniffed his hand and climbed on, he chuckled at the tickling feeling of the animal exploring his shoulders and smelling him, exposing his warm and gentle soul; despite this, she felt uneasy; he smelled like nothing, like a predator; a hunter; a killer; someone who doesn't want to be found, and his flawless and statuesque appearance betrayed his skill.
 Yet her friend was relaxed...
 Or rather not as tense as she would've expected.

-Smiling gently, Leonard pulled treats from between his fingers like a carnival magician: salty crackers; greens and cheese; and offered them to the animal.
+Smiling gently, Leonard pulled treats from between his fingers like a carnival magician: salty crackers; vegetables and cheese; and offered them to the animal.
 The three of them stayed by the lake for a while, sharing snacks, giggling at the tickling of a small mammal climbing around them and wordlessly bonding.
 Though he was glad to see his daughter, Leonard's heart was heavy: he missed how she used to hug back, how she used to smile, how she wouldn't stop talking; he held his daughter tighter and rested his cheek on her head.

 Free of wariness, the little rat climbed around the father playfully, trying to get him to giggle and enjoying the pettings from the two Belgians, perhaps uninhibited from being a rat, the Hufflepuff felt a twinge in her heart whenever Leonard looked at his daughter, she felt something was wrong, she felt his sadness.